Table of Contents

 Next, familiarize them with the tools and technologies they will be working with.
 Consider setting up a mentorship program or assigning a senior programmer to guide them.

 Finally, establish clear communication channels and expectations for performance.
 Schedule regular check-ins to provide feedback.
 Encourage transparent communication, and ensure they are comfortable reaching out for help.
-Remember, a successful onboarding process sets the stage for a productive working relationship.
+Remember, setting up an efficient onboarding process or partnering with a professional employee onboarding service provider can set the stage for a productive working relationship.

 Use Human-Centric Approach